KShebek/cbe504/main.typ

 == Continuous-Stirred Tank Reactors <continuous-stirred-tank-reactors>

-The continuous-stirred tank reactor (CSTR) has an inlet and outlet flow of chemicals.
+The continuous-stirred tank reactor (CSTR) has an inlet and outlet flow of chemicals, as shown in #ref(<fig:cstr>).
-CSTRs are typically operated at steady state (such that the accumulation term is zero) and are assumed to be perfectly mixed.
+CSTRs are typically assumed to be operated near steady state (such that the accumulation term is zero) and are assumed to be perfectly mixed.

+#figure(
+  image("figures/cstr.svg", width:25%),
+  caption:[Schematic of a continuous-stirred tank reactor.]
+)<fig:cstr>

 === Concentration Basis